salim-b/revealjs-tpl/README.md

 6. Optional: Adapt `deploy_slides.sh` to your needs and run it to deploy your slideshow to e.g. [GitLab Pages](https://about.gitlab.com/product/pages/).

-## Automatically build the slidehow
+## Automatically build the slideshow

 If you're an [Atom](https://atom.io/) user, it's recommended to install the package [save-autorun](https://atom.io/packages/save-autorun).
 Then, everytime you save `slides.md`, `build_slides.sh` will be executed in the background to build `index.html`.
 This, obviously, can save you a lot of time while writing your slideshow.